[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 • These medical condition(s) must have lasted, or be expected to last, for at least 1 year.

-• Another possibility is that these medical conditions are expected to result in your death.
+• Another possibility is that these medical conditions are expected to result in death.

-• Patients with SEVERE cases of lymphedema, and who meet these criteria, can apply for benefits under these S.S.D.I. programs.
+• Patients with SEVERE lymphedema, who meet these criteria, can apply for benefits under these S.S.D.I. programs.

 HOW TO APPLY FOR DISABILITY BENEFITS